IT3038C/IT3038C.github.io/docs/week-7.md

 `out-file -append C:\output.txt`

 It may also help to throw a date-time stamp in front.
-To do this, we’ll just edit our Sample output and include a formatted Get-Date.
+To do this, we'll just edit our Sample output and include a formatted Get-Date.

 ```powershell
 $Machines = 'localhost'